 Your credit score is based on the information in your credit report.
 Each of the three major credit bureaus (Equifax, Experian and TransUnion) builds a unique credit report based on the way you use the various credit accounts under your name.
-If you pay your credit card bills on time every month, that shows up on your credit report — but if you miss a credit card payment, that shows up on your credit report as well.

 Here are the five factors that make up your credit score, according to the FICO model: